Padamkalra/PadamBookStore/PadamBookStore/README.txt

 At 7:00pm I deleted controller folder.

-At 7:15pm I added modified the database name and saved it. at 7:30pm I added the migration  and updated the database.
+At 7:15pm I added modified the database name and saved it.

+at 7:30pm I added the migration  and updated the database.
+I added the migraton package at 7:35pm  addDeaultIdentityMigaration and ran successfully.

+at 7:40pm I updated the databse and it build succesfully